US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 That’s why you should provide a choice mechanism on your website/app that allows users to freely give (or withdraw) their consent to the processing of their sensitive personal information.

-Our Privacy and Cookie Policy Generator, together with our Privacy Controls and Cookie Solution helps you to comply with this requirement.
+Our Privacy and Cookie Policy Generator, together with our Privacy Controls and Cookie Solution helps you comply with this requirement.
 To know how and learn more about the definition of sensitive personal information according to the different US state privacy laws, read our dedicated guide.

-If the user expresses the choice to opt-out of the sale of their data, this choice must be honored.
+If the user expresses the choice to opt out of the sale of their data, this choice must be honored.
 There are three ways to make sure of this.

 In this case, our integration with the IAB Global Privacy Platform (GPP) and CCPA/CPRA Compliance Framework will take care of notifying the vendors that an opt-out from sale has occurred.